snipsnipsnip/ghostbird/doc/building.md

 ## Overview

 - Running `yarn build-js` starts [the `tsdown` tool](https://tsdown.dev/), which performs several tasks.
   - Generating `index.ts` (barrel exports).
   - Running sanity tests.
   - Performing a type check.
   - Generating `manifest.json` from the template file.
   - Generating localized `messages.json` files.
+  - Preprocessing source files.
   - Adjusting source maps.
   - Copying static assets from `ext/` into `dist/ext/`.
   - Compiling bundled JavaScript files into `dist/ext/`.
 - Running `yarn build-xpi` creates a zip archive named `dist/ghostbird-{version}.xpi`.
    - [The `web-ext` tool](https://github.com/mozilla/web-ext#web-ext) does the actual work.
 - The usual `yarn build`, which is used by the CI, runs both of the above after running the linter and tests.